 - Tortoiseshell,

-- Or a simple a solid color.
+- Or a simple solid color.

-So, perhaps you might be able to find one that matches the color scheme of your home so all that hair won’t be as noticeable!
+So, perhaps you might be able to find one that matches the color scheme of your home, so all that hair won’t be as noticeable!

-This breed is quite gentle toward his favorite people, but they can be aggressive toward anything they don’t know.
-They won’t attack your friends though, so don’t worry about that.
-What I mean is that if they hear or see something strange, they won’t hesitate to growl and make sure that you’re aware of that thing’s presence.
+The Manx cat is playful.
+They love to play fetch (and they’re willing to learn) or with play toys.
+Most will usually carry them around as they head toward their next destination.
+Generally, this breed is gentle toward its favorite people but can be aggressive toward anything they don’t know.
+They won’t attack your friends, so don’t worry about that.
+I mean that if they hear or see something strange, they won’t hesitate to growl and make sure that you’re aware of that thing’s presence.

 But because…